Prezzodaman/pymod/README.md

 # Pymod
 An Amiga module player/renderer written in Python!
-It uses PyAudio for real-time playback, so you'll need to install PortAudio for it to work.
-The actual rendering routine only uses 2 of Python's standard libraries (Random and Time), but it can be adapted to work without.
+It uses PyAudio for real-time playback, so you'll need to install PortAudio for it to work (more information below).
 I've included a bunch of test modules that I made myself; they're free for anyone to use, for testing their players.

 ## Features
 * *It can play "Ode to ProTracker" and "Black Queen" perfectly the whole way through!!*